SolarArbiter/SolarArbiter.github.io/benchmarks.md

 ==================

-The Arbiter will include functionality for converting benchmark solar irradiance forecasts into benchmark solar power forecasts in simple, auditable manner.
+The Arbiter will include functionality for converting benchmark solar irradiance forecasts into benchmark solar power forecasts in a simple, auditable manner.
 The Arbiter will use solar power modeling functions from the [pvlib-python](https://pvlib-python.readthedocs.io/en/latest/) library.